maythamfahmi/CryptoNet/README.md

 Debug.Assert(ConfidentialDummyData == decrypt);
 ```

-### Example: Generate Asymmetric Rsa key pair, Export Private and Public, use Public key to encrypt with and Use Private key to decrypt with
+### Example: Generate Asymmetric RSA key pair, Export Private and Public, use Public key to encrypt with and Use Private key to decrypt with
 ```csharp
 ICryptoNet cryptoNet = new CryptoNetRsa();